 Actuate was founded in 1993, however, since 2004, Actuate’s strategy is around providing value-added applications and support for the open source BI platform called BIRT.
 Actuate proposed BIRT in 2004, and this has been the main thrust of the company since that time.

 Quality of Information Provided

 A topic which we discuss in the MUFI Rating & Risk entry for ActuateOne is that Actuate’s management does not seem to know how to position its application during the sales process.
-Of all the software vendors we analyze, we find Actuate’s one’s decision to position ActuateOne against BI Light vendors, when its strengths are clearly in the BI Heavy area to be the poorest sales strategy we can recall evaluating.
-This should be of little concern to buyers, as our entry on Actuate recommends that buyers look beyond this flawed positioning, however, it should be a concern to investors in Actuate.
-Actuate is clearly following a strategy of “what is hot,” rather than based upon Actuate’s actual strengths.
+Of all the software vendors we analyze, we find Actuate’s one’s decision to position ActuateOne against BI Light vendors, when its strengths are clearly in the BI Heavy area to be the weakest sales strategy we can recall evaluating.
+This should be of little concern to buyers, as our entry on Actuate recommends that buyers look beyond this flawed positioning.
+However, it should be a concern to investors in Actuate.
+Actuate is following a strategy of “what is hot,” rather than based upon Actuate’s actual strengths.
 We evaluate software for a living, and it took far too long for the picture on Actuate to come into a clear focus.
 Most buyers are not going to spend as much time as we do evaluate every software vendor, and most will assume – incorrectly as it turns out – that Actuate is simply a lagging BI Light software vendor.